tldr-pages/tldr/pages/windows/choco-pin.md

 `choco pin`

-- Pin the specified package at its current version:
+- Pin a specified package at its current version:

 `choco pin add --name {{package_name}}`

-- Pin the package at the specified version:
+- Pin a package at a specified version:

 `choco pin add --name {{package_name}} --version {{package_version}}`

-- Remove the pin for the specified package:
+- Remove a pin for a specified package:

 `choco pin remove --name {{package_name}}`